wastl/cmarmotta/README.md

 The binary accepts many different options.
 Please see `--help` for details.

+## Running Sharding

+The repository contains an experimental implementation of a sharding server that proxies and distributes requests based on a hash calculation over statements.
+In heavy load environments, this is potentially much faster than running a single persistence backend.
+The setup requires several persistence backends (shards) and a sharding proxy.
+To experiment, you can start these on the same machine as follows:

+    ./service/marmotta_persistence -db /path/to/shard1 -port 10001
+    ./service/marmotta_persistence -db /path/to/shard2 -port 10002
+    ./sharding/marmotta_sharding --port 10000 --backends localhost:10001,localhost:10002

+You can then access the sharding server through Marmotta like the persistence server.

 ## Running Apache Marmotta

 A preconfigured version of Apache Marmotta is available in `java/webapp`.
 It connects to